nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Encounter.md

 <br>

-# 3.4.4 FHIR UK Core Encounter Resource
+# 3.4.4 FHIR UK Core Encounter Profile

 >  IMPORTANT – The UK Core Encounter profile is currently in active status, having undergone Clinical & Technical Assurance review.
 It has not been part of the HL7 UK Ballot process.
 This profile may change in future releases of the UK Core.